 Varieties of Cabbage for growing In Containers:

 There are many varieties of Cabbages are available for container gardening.
 They are mainly based on the time of planting and spacing.
 To grow Cabbages in containers, choose some compact varieties, compact varieties grow well in containers.
-Basically, Cabbage is categorized into three types: they are Savoy, Purple, white, spring green and green Cabbage.
+Basically, Cabbage is categorized into three types: they are Savoy, Purple, white, spring green, and green Cabbage.

 - Savoy Cabbage: these Cabbages are also called curly Cabbages, Savoy Cabbages have curly leaves, with a mild flavor and tender texture.
-These Cabbages have ruffled, lacy, deeply ridged leaves, Savoy Cabbages are most beautiful Cabbages among all the varieties.
-The leaves of these Cabbages are more loosely tailored and packed very loose when compared to green or red Cabbage and uses of Savoy Cabbage is similar to other Cabbage varieties.
+These Cabbages have ruffled, lacy, deeply ridged leaves, Savoy Cabbages are the most beautiful Cabbages among all the varieties.
+The leaves of these Cabbages are more loosely tailored and packed very loose when compared to green or red Cabbage and the uses of Savoy Cabbage is similar to other Cabbage varieties.
 Although its uses are similar.
-Early spring is the ideal time to start these Cabbages in containers, so that they can mature before the summer.
+Early spring is the ideal time to start these Cabbages in containers so that they can mature before the summer.
 And the harvesting period is around 70 days.

-- Spring green Cabbages: Spring Green Cabbages are also called loose headed Cabbages.
-The Ideal time for sowing seeds of Spring Cabbages is July and August, and moved to outdoors in September and October and it grows over the winter and can be harvested from late February or March.
+- Spring green Cabbages: Spring Green Cabbages are also called loose-headed Cabbages.
+The Ideal time for sowing seeds of Spring Cabbages is July and August and moved to outdoors in September and October and it grows over the winter and can be harvested from late February or March.

 - White Cabbages: These are also called Dutch Cabbages, have smooth pale green leaves.
-Early spring is the ideal time to start these Cabbages in containers, so that they can mature before the summer.
+Early spring is the ideal time to start these Cabbages in containers so that they can mature before the summer.
 And the harvesting period is around 70 days.

 - Napa Cabbage: Napa Cabbage is also called Chinese Cabbage or Celery Cabbage.
-Napa Cabbage doesn’t have a head like normal Cabbages; these Cabbages have long, light green leaves that form flower with white stalks.
+Napa Cabbage doesn’t have a head like normal Cabbages; these Cabbages have long, light green leaves that form flowers with white stalks.
 It looks similar to romaine lettuce and pale Swiss chard.
 These Chinese Cabbages have a mild flavor.
 Napa Cabbage harvesting period is 70 – 80 days.
 Idea time for sowing seeds is fall.

-- Compact varieties of savoy Cabbages for container gardening are: Savoy Express, Savoy Queen and Savoy King.
+- Compact varieties of savoy Cabbages for container gardening are Savoy Express, Savoy Queen, and Savoy King.

-- Compact variety green Cabbages for container gardening are: King Cole, Cheers, Gonzales, Rubicon and Kaitlin.
+- Compact variety green Cabbages for container gardening are King Cole, Cheers, Gonzales, Rubicon, and Kaitlin.

-- Compact variety red Cabbages for container gardening are: Rub Ball, Red Meteor and Red Express.
+- Compact variety red Cabbages for container gardening are Rub Ball, Red Meteor, and Red Express.

 Steps for Growing Cabbage In Pots: